 Your only task from this point forward is to keep your attention focussed on your breathing.
 This is usually easier to accomplish if you focus on one of the following aspects of your breathing:

 1. The feeling of the breath moving in and out of your nostrils.

 2. The feeling of your chest and abdomen rising and falling as you breathe.

-If thoughts pop into your mind during this meditation (your only human so they will surely do so) simply return your attention to your breathing.
+If thoughts pop into your mind during this meditation (you're only human so they will surely do so) simply return your attention to your breathing.
 Likewise, if you experience any strong emotions or if you are troubled by persistent negative thoughts, don’t resist them.
 Allow them to come and go like clouds in the breeze, even if they are temporarily uncomfortable.
 The point of this breathing meditation is not to avoid negative thoughts and feelings, but rather to learn to take your attention away from them so that they are unable to “stick” to you.

 Try this meditation for 10 to 15 minutes to start with, gradually increasing to 20 to 30 minutes over the coming weeks.
 Like all forms of meditation, you'll experience the best results if you practice this every day.
-Through regular practice you will not only will you go deeper, faster, you'll also be less likely to get stressed in the first place, so don't wait until you are melting down before you next try this meditation.
+Through regular practice not only will you go deeper, faster, you'll also be less likely to get stressed in the first place, so don't wait until you are melting down before you next try this meditation.